Video visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 Cliona Rooney, PhD

-We are now extending this approach to CMV and adenovirus infections post SCT, and to patients with other EBV-associated diseases who might benefit from immune intervention.
+She and her colleagues are now extending this approach to CMV and adenovirus infections post SCT, and to patients with other EBV-associated diseases who might benefit from immune intervention.
 In collaboration with Dr's.
-Malcolm Brenner, Helen Heslop, Catherine Bollard, Barbara Savoldo and Stephen Gottschalk, I have initiated phase I clinical studies for treatment of patients with EBV-positive Hodgkin Disease, Nasopharyngeal Carcinoma, Chronic Active EBV Infection and high virus load or PTLD following solid organ transplantation.
+Malcolm Brenner, Helen Heslop, Catherine Bollard, Barbara Savoldo and Stephen Gottschalk, she has initiated phase I clinical studies for treatment of patients with EBV-positive Hodgkin lymphoma disease, Nasopharyngeal Carcinoma, Chronic Active EBV Infection and high virus load or PTLD following solid organ transplantation.
 While EBV-specific CTLs provided significant clinical benefits for these conditions, it is clear that improvements must be made.
 Therefore, a major goal is to understand the reasons for CTL failure in different disease states and to develop new strategies to overcome these problems.

 Other clinical strategies aim to modify the patient environment to improve the persistence, expansion and function of infused T cells.
 Treatment with lytic T cell specific antibodies should reduce the inhibitory effect of tumor-specific T regulatory cells and reduce homeostatic restraints on the expansion of infused T cells.
 Lymphodepletion using CD45 antibodies prior to CTL infusion is being evaluated in patients with relapsed nasopharyngeal carcinoma and Hodgkin's disease.